gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

    ├──app/modules/geoapi/resources.py
    └──app/modules/__init__.py
 ```
-As you can see the custom folder already containers provided some basic folders: `static` `app/extensions`, and `app/templates`.
-Those will provide you the Swagger-UI later on.
+As you can see the custom folder already contains some basic folders: `static` `app/extensions`, and `app/templates`.
+Those files are needed as a base for your API and to correctly serve the customized Swagger-UI.
+Feel free to explore them, but it won't be part of this tutorial.

 ### Create the Flask App
 The base of every Flask Serer App is the `create_app` function.
 Without it, nothing will work.
 So go on and paste the following code into `app/__init__.py`: